-In order to establish either a limited liability company, simple joint-stock company or a joint stock company, the following actions are required:
+In order to establish either a limited liability company (the most popular legal form for foreigners), simple joint-stock company or a joint stock company, the following actions are required:

 1. Articles of association

 The founders sign the company's articles of association in a form of notary deed.
 From the date of signing the articles, the company is an entity ,in organisation' and may act in its own name in legal relationships.
 There are no additional requirements for setting up a legal entity in Poland with shareholders from other countries.